Today, I’d like to discuss money-saving strategies that we use to reduce debt and increase wealth.

-Our money-saving strategies have grown over the years by incorporating financial education which has helped us to pay off all of our debts.
+Our money-saving strategies have grown over the years by incorporating financial education, which has helped us pay off our debts.

-This mindset reset as we like to call it took time to flourish because there really is lots to learn.
+As we like to call it, this mindset reset took time to flourish because there are lots to learn.

-What we can tell you is that with a slight mindset shift from spender to saver you have easily taken the first step to financial freedom.
+What we can tell you is that with a slight mindset shift from spender to a saver, you have quickly taken the first step to financial freedom.

-The key is to build on that success by pushing the limits and finding alternate streams of income to reach your financial goals.
+The key is to build on that success by pushing the limits and finding alternate income streams to reach your financial goals.